Ninti has been working in the disability sector in remote Australia for the past decade, working on a number of major projects.

 Information, Linkages and Capacity Building (ILC) National Readiness Grants – National Disability Insurance Agency (NDIA)

-Through this project, Ninti is working with five remote Aboriginal and Torres Strait Islander communities in the NT (Tiwi Islands, Groote Eylandt, Yirrkala, Tennant Creek, Ntaria and Mutitjulu and the Anangu Pitjantjatjara Yankunytjatjara [APY] Lands) to ensure people living with disability have the capacity and capability to participate in community life and are empowered to make their own decisions and choices.
+Through this project, Ninti worked with five remote Aboriginal and Torres Strait Islander communities in the NT (Tiwi Islands, Groote Eylandt, Yirrkala, Tennant Creek, Ntaria and Mutitjulu and the Anangu Pitjantjatjara Yankunytjatjara [APY] Lands) to ensure people living with disability have the capacity and capability to participate in community life and are empowered to make their own decisions and choices.
+The project led to the development of the Disability in the Bush app, which offers information about the National Disability Insurance Scheme (NDIS) and support opportunities.
+Learn more about the Disability in the Bush app here.

 This work builds on the successful Interplay Project (https://old.crc-rep.com/interplay), which Ninti delivered under the Cooperative Research Centre for Remote Economic Participation (CRC-REP).